derjasper/fckwhtspp/README.md

 ## Deploy this script yourself

-To prevent Facebook from simply blocking this script, we need a lot of clones.
-So follow these instruction:
+Feel free to fork, simply follow these instructions:

 * Fork this repository
 * Rename your fork